leftathome/chef-workflow-tasklib/README.md

 For details, hit the [wiki](https://github.com/hoteltonight/chef-workflow-tasklib/wiki).

+For the basic workflow, note that everything is state tracked between runs for the most part, so if you build a chef server with `chef_server:create:vagrant`, other tasks will just do the right thing and operate on that chef server.
+This makes it easy to maintain a edit, upload, test, evaluate, repeat workflow as you're working on changes.
+Knife configuration, vagrant "prisons" (See the wiki) and allocated IPs are all tracked on exit in the `.chef-workflow` directory.

 ## Picking your own workflow

 Adding `require` statements to your workflow is the easiest way to get started.